-13. Auditors
+Auditors

-AGSA is the registered auditor of the company.
-Harith Fund Managers (Pty) Ltd, Harith General Partners (Pty) Ltd, Bophelo Insurance Group's (BIG) and SA SME Fund Ltd are the company associates.
-The auditors of Harith Fund Managers (Pty) Ltd and Harith General Partners (Pty) Ltd are BDO South Africa Inc and Bophelo Insurance Group's (BIG) subsidiaries which are Nzalo Insurance Service Limited and Bophelo Life Insurance Limited are currently going through liquidation, thus there are no planned audits on them.
+AGSA is the registered auditor of the Company.
+Harith Fund Managers (Pty) Ltd, Harith General Partners (Pty) Ltd, Bophelo Insurance Group and SA SME Fund Ltd are the company associates.
+The auditors of Harith Fund Managers (Pty) Ltd and Harith General Partners (Pty) Ltd are BDO South Africa Inc. Bophelo Insurance Group's subsidiaries are Nzalo Insurance Service Limited and Bophelo Life Insurance Limited.
+The two last-mentioned are currently going through liquidation and, therefore, there currently no planned audit for them.
 The auditor of SA SME Fund Ltd is Deloitte.